 To what extent and how the more home-office-inclined can be lured back into the office certainly also depends on age, family situation and one’s own temperament (see extroverts versus introverts).
 Whether having your own pub or gym will do the trick often depends on these factors as well.
 Shared yoga classes, lunches and after-work parties are also not necessarily universally popular and can become as dead after a while as some coffee breaks or all-hands meetings.

 Parties are often an age thing, but not only.
-According to a chanson by Daliah Lavi, some younger people also find them “uncomfortable” to the point of being dull, because they may feel even more excluded.
+According to a chanson by Daliah Lavi, some younger people also find them “uncomfortable” to the point of being dull because they may feel even more excluded.
 The fact that employees are “comfortable” at home has not usually been confirmed, but many supervisors think so.
 Accordingly, they have to see how they can get their sheep back into the office.
 Employee wellness is a big issue today, but how it is received by employees is always a question of type.
 HR departments can try to influence the selection of offerings and find the right balance to appeal equally to all employees.
 Basically, however, the desire to leave the home office must be intrinsic.
 That is, the motivation must come from within.

 Of course, superiors can also order this by “Order Mufti,” but it is better to convince employees with these offers and with arguments.
 And it is very important to emphasize the “we” feeling even more than before.
 Teamwork from the home office may have worked for a while in Corona times, but it cannot be a permanent solution for many companies.
 Apart from compelling reasons such as customer visits, another argument in favor of being present is that the best ideas often emerge from personal discussions.
 It is also important to pick up on moods and literally “pick up” everyone.

-But instead of trying to convince everyone with a corresponding circular email, the specialist and HR departments should make an effort to communicate in individual discussions how important the employees are for the company and the team and how important it is to work more side by side again and not in parallel.
+But instead of trying to convince everyone with a corresponding circular email, the specialist and HR departments should try to communicate in individual discussions how important the employees are for the company and the team and how important it is to work more side by side again and not in parallel.
 A good start would be to work on expectation management, for example to prepare employees for their return via a hotline.
 Wellness offers do the rest, but should also be chosen in the context of strengthening togetherness and the sense of community.
 Otherwise, the only option is the “Order Mufti,” period.

 Finally, here’s a checklist of what companies, supervisors and HR departments can do to help employees get back to normal in the office quickly and easily:

 - Maintain communication to keep the workforce updated, motivated, and confident in Corona protections (see above) and perhaps a new company culture, as outlined in point 4.
 This also includes 1:1 return conversations, via rexx systems’ audio or video chat portals, for example.
-In terms of expectation management and to avoid disappointment afterwards, HR can also set up a hotline.
+In terms of expectation management and to avoid disappointment afterward, HR can also set up a hotline.

-- Start in small steps: Instead of “rounding up” all employees, whether they want to or not, it would make more sense to start with those who are already upside down at home, in addition to the indispensable core management.
+- Start in small steps: Instead of “rounding up” all employees, whether they want to or not, it would make more sense to start with those who are already upside-down at home, in addition to the indispensable core management.

 - Plan and test return: As long as the strict rules of distance apply, the return for individuals, whether in rotation or permanently, wants to be well planned, tested and prepared.
 This includes shaking up the table and seating arrangements here and there.
 To avoid creating discord, employees should be involved in the new office planning.
 Planning can also include company outings, Christmas parties and other events that many employees would certainly look forward to once the pandemic is over.